needle-mirror/com.unity.sentis/Documentation~/do-operations-on-tensors.md

 Refer to the `Do an operation on a tensor` example in the [sample scripts](package-samples.md) for an example.

-Refer to [Create an engine to run a model](create-an-engine.md) for more information about back end types.
+Refer to [Create an engine to run a model](create-an-engine.md) for more information about backend types.

 ## Supported operations